delucks/gtd.py/README.rst

 ::

-  $ pip install -u gtd.py
+  $ pip3 install -U gtd.py
   $ gtd onboard

 The ``onboard`` command will assist you through the process of getting a Trello API key for use with this program and putting it in the correct file.
 This will happen automatically if you run a command that requires authentication without having your API keys set.